1919 Centre Praying Colonels football team: Week 6: at West Virginia

-The sixth week of play brought the highlight of the season — a 14–6 comeback win over West Virginia and the nation's leading scorer Ira Rodgers.
+The sixth week of play brought the highlight of the season — a 14–6 comeback win over West Virginia, a team which beaten Eastern power Princeton the week before, and had the nation's leading scorer Ira Rodgers.
 McMillin had the team pray before the game, forever giving the Centre College Colonels its alternate moniker of "Praying Colonels."

 Rodgers came out passing and West Virginia scores first early when he bucked it over.
 Later, a 25-yard pass from McMillin to Terry Snoddy brought the ball near the goal.
 Roberts eventually scored.
 Centre had another touchdown drive in the last quarter, ending in McMillin sidestepping for a touchdown.
 Murphy was in a flimsy track suit and track shoes.